-If you find it necessary to remove the computer cover, first read "Removing the Cover" in Installing Options in Your IntelliStation Z Pro for important safety information and instructions.
+If you find it necessary to remove the computer cover, first read "Removing the Cover" in Installing Options in Your Personal Computer for important safety information and instructions.

 POST Message Description 101 102 A failure occurred during testing of the system board and microprocessor.
 Action: Have the computer serviced.
-110 A memory parity failure occurred during testing of the system board.
-Action: Run the diagnostic programs to verify that a problem exists in a DIMM.
-(See "Diagnostic Programs" on page 97 for information about diagnostic programs provided with your computer.)
-Refer to Installing Options in Your IntelliStation Z Pro if you need to reconfigure the system memory to aid in identifying the defective DIMM.
-If you cannot identify the defective DIMM in this way, have the computer serviced.
 114 An adapter read-only memory (ROM) error occurred.
 Action: Remove all adapters that are not required for system startup and reinstall them one at a time, retesting after each is reinstalled.
 When an adapter fails, replace it.
 If the problem cannot be isolated and corrected, have the computer serviced.
 121 A hardware error occurred.
 Action: Have the computer serviced.

-POST Message Description 161 The battery on the system board is dead.
+161 The battery on the system board is dead.
 CAUTION: Danger of explosion if lithium battery is incorrectly replaced.
 Replace the battery with the same or equivalent type recommended by the manufacturer.
 Dispose of batteries as required by local ordinances or regulations.
-(See "Lithium Battery Notice" on page ix and "Replacing the Battery" on page 56 for important information on battery use, disposal, and replacement.)
-Action: The computer can be used until you replace the battery.
-However, you will have to run the Configuration/Setup Utility program to set the time and date each time the computer is turned on until a new battery is installed.
-(For instructions on using the Configuration/Setup Utility program, see "Configuring Your Computer" on page 37.)
+(See "Lithium Battery Notice" on page vii and "Replacing the Battery" on page 59 for important information on battery use, disposal, and replacement.)
+Action: Replace the battery.
+Note: The computer can be used until you replace the battery.

 POST Message Description 162 A change in device configuration occurred.
-This message is displayed under one or more of the following conditions: • A new device has been installed. • A device has been moved to a different location or cable connection. • A device has been removed or disconnected from a cable. • A device is failing and is no longer recognized by the computer as being installed. • An external device is not turned on. • Processor update code has not been installed or cannot be found.
+This message is displayed under one or more of the following conditions: • A new device has been installed. • A device has been moved to a different location or cable connection. • A device has been removed or disconnected from a cable. • A device is failing and is no longer recognized by the computer as being installed. • An external device is not turned on.
 An invalid checksum is detected in CMOS memory (nonvolatile RAM).
 Action: 1.
 Verify that all external devices are turned on.
 External devices must be turned on before the computer is turned on.
 2. Verify that all devices are properly installed and securely connected.
 If you added, removed, or changed the location of a device, you must save the new configuration in the Configuration/Setup Utility program.
-Refer to the Important text box on page 38 for further information and instructions on saving the configuration.
+Refer to the Important text box on page 34 for further information and instructions on saving the configuration.
 If you added or changed a microprocessor, you must update system programs.
-Refer to "Updating System Programs" on page 27 for instructions.
+Refer to "System Programs" on page 26 for instructions.
 5. If you did not add, remove, or change the location of a device, a device is probably failing.
 Running the diagnostic programs might isolate the failing device.
-(See "Diagnostic Programs" on page 97 for information about diagnostic programs provided with your computer.)
+(See "Diagnostic Programs" on page 95 for information about diagnostic programs provided with your computer.)
 If the problem cannot be isolated and corrected, have the computer serviced.